felipesere/oak/README.md

 Depending on how critical this API is to our business, I'd consider adding restricting access to authenticated applications and users.
 This is definitely unnecessary for a proof-of-concept, but very important for live applications, particularly ones that have high traffic volumes and service-level agreements for clients.
-Even though there is no sensitive data, being able to prevent bad actors from influencing customers -even indirectly, see [noisy neighbours](https://en.wikipedia.org/wiki/Cloud_computing_issues#Performance_interference_and_noisy_neighbors)- can help in maintain our reputation.
+Even though there is no sensitive data, being able to prevent bad actors from influencing customers -even indirectly, see [noisy neighbours](https://en.wikipedia.org/wiki/Cloud_computing_issues#Performance_interference_and_noisy_neighbors)- can help maintain our reputation.